zinqlabs/stagehand/README.md

 `observe()` is used to get a list of actions that can be taken on the current page.
 It's useful for adding context to your planning step, or if you unsure of what page you're on.

+If you are looking for a specific element, you can also pass in an instruction to observe via: `observe({ instruction: "{your instruction}"})`.

 - **Arguments:**

   - `instruction`: a `string` providing instructions for the observation.